 Whether you’re trying to lose weight to reduce pressure on your joints or wondering which supplements and nutrient-rich foods can help mitigate arthritis pain, a registered dietitian (RD) can offer personalized guidance that also appeals to your taste buds.

-What a Dietitian Can Do for You:
+What Can a Dietitian Do for Me?

 Excess body weight can increase arthritis-related pain.
 “In many cases, the most helpful dietary change for people suffering from osteoarthritis is a calorie-controlled diet, which can help them lose weight and relieve pressure on joints,” says Ansel.
 Unfortunately, with the preponderance of nutrition misinformation available, following such a diet isn’t always easy.

 Even for the savviest health nut, navigating the murky seas of nutrition advice can be overwhelming.
 Fad diets may offer a quick fix, but they won’t sustain you for the long haul.
-What’s worse, you’re likely to gain back any lost weight – plus more, explains Ruth Frechman, RD and spokesperson for the American Academy of Nutrition and Dietetics and author of The Food is My Friend Diet (Gales Publishing, 2012).
+What’s worse, you’re likely to gain back any lost weight – plus more, explains Ruth Frechman, RD and spokesperson for the Academy of Nutrition and Dietetics and author of The Food is My Friend Diet (Gales Publishing, 2012).

 Using creative, out-of-the-box strategies, RDs can help you develop a safe and effective weight loss plan.
 They also will show you how to plan meals, shop for the most nutrient-rich foods and develop mindful eating practices, so nutrition becomes a source of pleasure, rather than confusion and anxiety.